Mercedes Finance Scandal Explained: Check If You’re Owed a Refund

 How to check:

-Try to remember the moment from when you were offered the deal.
+Try to remember the moment when you were offered the deal.
 Were you rushed, or at least given enough options to choose from?
-Know that there are always other multiple financing options, and it will have its risks, but if presented well, you would be able to decide whether it’s something that will work for you or not, especially after considering what lies in the whole picture.
+Know that there are always multiple financing options, and it will have its risks, but if presented well, you will be able to decide whether it’s something that will work for you or not, especially after considering what lies in the whole picture.

 Some finance deals include hidden fees which are often unnecessary and go unnoticed.
 It can be named or covered as GAP insurance, extended warranties, and Payment Protection Insurance.
 But what many buyers don’t realise immediately is that often these extras aren’t actually needed.
 If your agreement contains a lot of extras like what we’ve stated above, then you may have been mis-sold an agreement.